 Philip Roth may have given his last public talk

-“I arrived at the gates of Yaddo — discouraged, sad, a little desperate,” Roth said, explaining to the hundreds gathered at the Edison Ballroom in midtown Manhattan that he was in a creative slump and personal crisis, having endured a bitter and impoverishing divorce.
+“I arrived at the gates of Yaddo — discouraged, sad, a little desperate,” Roth said, explaining to the hundreds gathered at the Edison Ballroom in midtown Manhattan that he was in a creative slump and personal crisis after a bitter and impoverishing divorce.

 At Yaddo, he said, he encountered no harsh reviews calling his acclaimed debut book, “Goodbye, Columbus,” a fluke.
 He could forget about the judge who during his divorce proceedings had told him that “rather than publishing short stories in The Paris Review for $50 dollars apiece” he “should instead write for the movies.
 ‘Go West, young man.’”